Dr. Jackie Lee

 Q: Is what you’re doing now what you always pictured you would do?

 A: Not exactly.
-I thought I would be an artist and I am glad I changed my mind.
-I ironically completed my MS research at FRSS 17 years ago.
-After I finished my PhD, I worked as a scientist in industry and as a professor at OSU living outside of Arkansas for about 10yrs.
-I never thought in my wildest dreams I would circle back around to where it all began.
-I feel like I am home.
-This is the most beautiful place in the world to live and work.
+I initially wanted to be an artist but I’m glad I changed my path.
+I completed my MS research at FRSS 17 years ago and, after completing my PhD, spent about 10 years in industry and as a professor at OSU.
+I never imagined returning to where it all began, but now I feel at home.
+It’s truly the most beautiful place to live and work.

 Q: What do you see as the greatest challenges for women in your chosen industry?
 What are the greatest opportunities?

-A: I am the first ever female research station director in the UofA’s history, which goes to show what vast opportunities are out there for women in agriculture now.
-I think there are many more opportunities for women to fill leadership roles in the future.
-I think the biggest challenge for women right now is maintaining a good work life balance with a career and family.
+A: I am the first female research station director in the University of Arkansas’s history, which highlights the vast opportunities for women in agriculture today.
+There are many leadership roles emerging for women.
+However, one of the biggest challenges is finding a good work-life balance, especially when balancing career and family responsibilities.

 Q: Who has inspired you in your life/career?

-A: I was the first person from my family to receive a BS degree let alone a PhD.
-I was raised in a tiny town right next to my grandparents on a little farm.
-My grandmother quit school in the 11th grade because she had a teacher that treated her poorly due to her being female and his belief women should not be educated in the 1920’s.
-She always told me “There is only one thing in this world no one can take away from you once you have it, an education.” --Imogene Graham.
+A: I was the first in my family to earn a BS and PhD.
+I grew up on a small farm next to my grandparents, and my grandmother, Imogene Graham, greatly influenced me.
+She left school in the 11th grade due to a teacher’s sexist beliefs but always told me, “There is only one thing in this world no one can take away from you once you have it, an education.”

 Q: What advice would you give to an aspiring professional?